MISTERNEGATIVE21/Smart_Shoe_Bot/README.md

 ## Introduction

 The Smart Shoe Tracker is a system that utilizes Arduino and various sensors to enhance user safety.
 It integrates with the Telegram messaging platform for real-time alerts and notifications.
+The mobile app is built with Expo, providing a seamless experience for users.

 ## Features